TimSC/osm2pgcopy/README.md

     psql -h 127.0.0.1 -d db_map -U microcosm --password

-If necessary, enable log in by password by changing pg_hba.conf as administrator.
+If necessary, enable log in by password by changing pg_hba.conf as administrator https://stackoverflow.com/a/4328789/4288232 .
 When connecting, use 127.0.0.1 rather than localhost, if the database is on the same machine (postgresql treats them differently).

 	locate pg_hba.conf